inlavigo/gg_value/README.md

 - GgValue offers a `stream` that provides updates on the value.
 - A anti `spam` mechanism preventing many updates on multiple changes.
 - A custom `transform` function keeping the value in the desired range.
+- A custom `isOk` function preventing wrong values to be assigned.
 - A custom `compare` function, making sure only changes are delivered.
 - A custom `stringify` function to convert the value into a string.
 - A custom `parse` function converting strings into value.